-Project Management Training is set-up by local businessman, Sean Canavan.
-After working abroad for a number of years, in shipbuilding and off shore construction, Sean was inspired to create an organisation which ran training programmes based on the German apprenticeship model combining on the job and classroom learning.
+Project Management set up by Kathleen Miller and Sean Canavan, closely followed by Alan Salt to create a supportive model where young people could learn skills, excel and reach their potential.
+Sean was inspired to create an organisation which ran training programmes based on the German apprenticeship model combining on the job and classroom learning.

-The National Garden Festival in Stoke-on-Trent is opened by the Queen in 1986.
-Involved in the setting up of the festival, Sean and his two children, Daniel and Nina, work on the souvenir shop and oatcake stand throughout the five-month celebration.
-Today, the site is known as Festival Park.
+The National Garden Festival in Stoke-on-Trent is opened by Queen Elizabeth II.
+Involved in the festival, Sean and his two children, Daniel and Nina, work on the souvenir shop and oatcake stand throughout the five-month celebration Today, the site is known as Festival Park.

 Stoke City legend Sir Stanley Matthews pays the apprentices at Project Management Training a visit.
 Over the next few years, he becomes a regular friend to the staff and learners, visiting frequently and posing for photos.